 God is the only One who can satisfactorily supply all you need (Philippians 4:19).
 If you have to have a God + someone else, you will never be content, never have true biblical relationships, and you will always be a people-user.

-Part of the problem for Marge is the grayish nuance between good and bad desires.
-If Marge had an evil desire, it would be easier to figure out the problem and bring resolution.
+Part of the problem for Mable is the grayish nuance between good and bad desires.
+If Mable had an evil desire, it would be easier to figure out the problem and bring resolution.

 You could walk her through why God says you can’t have that bad thing.
 Her problem is that she does not want an evil thing.
 She wants a husband to love her the way Christ loves the church (Ephesians 5:25).
 No sound thinking Christian should have a problem with that.